by Debra Dian

 Today we two, vow to live our lives, together as one…

-Gladys walked gracefully in a full length white chiffon dress, veiled in lace and a headband of pearls.
-A train of lace flowed from the back of her dress over the rose petals on the ground.
-She carried a simple bouquet of white flowers tied with rose ribbons.
-Overwhelmed with emotion.
-Acute awareness of stepping up to a life changing moment.
-Gladys fixed a smile upon her face, barely able to speak or remember the rest of the day.
-On reflection she seemed to have been in a daze throughout the ceremony, reception, dinner and the entire evening.
+Gladys carried a simple bouquet of white flowers tied with rose ribbons as she walked gracefully in a full length white chiffon dress, veiled in lace and a headband of pearls.
+A train of lace attached to the back of her dress flowed over the rose petals on the ground as she walked down the path to meet her Greg.
+The bride fixed a smile upon her face, barely able to speak or remember the rest of the day–overwhelmed with the sobering reality of the life changing moment.

 Now after two months she had accepted the transition of being a free spirited college graduate with endless opportunities to being a country wife.
 All the extra duties hardly seemed a burden while enjoying the beautiful house, garden, the orchard, and the tree lined fields adorned with wildflowers.
 And Greg seemed to be a good man.
 However, she was concerned about his nightly habit of taking a shot of whiskey after arriving home from work and then smoking a pipe of tobacco after dinner.
-He had noticed her disdainful look and remarked that a little whiskey and a smoke was common practice among his colleagues back east.
+He had not done this before when they had dinner with either her parents or with the Greysons on Saturday evenings.
+He had noticed her disdainful looks and remarked that a little whiskey and a smoke was common practice among his colleagues back east.
 And lately, she was also concerned about the nausea she felt in the morning.
 Greg suggested she visit the doctor, but Gladys decided to visit her mother first.

-So Greg while driving to work, dropped her off at Mother’s house the next day.
+So the next day, Greg, while driving to work, dropped Gladys off at Mother’s house.
+Gladys walked in the front door like she still lived there.
 “Mother brew a pot of coffee.
 I brought some cinnamon rolls I made yesterday.”

 Mother with arms wide open, hugged Gladys like she hadn’t seen her for years.
-They talked for a long while catching up on news from family and neighbors.
-Finally, she told mother about the nausea.
+They talked for more than an hour, catching up on news from family and neighbors.
+Finally, she told Mother about the nausea.
 “Lately, I’ve been feeling faint and upset in my stomach, but only in the morning.
 Greg said I should go to the doctor.
 What do you think Mother?”

 Mother smiled and asked, “Have you missed your monthly too?”